yellobyte/ESP32-DevBoards-Getting-Started/boards/YB-ESP32-S3-AMP(YelloByte)/Readme.md

 ![](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/raw/main/boards/YB-ESP32-S3-AMP(YelloByte)/doc/under-construction.jpg)

-Schreibfaul1's Arduino library [**ESP32-audioI2S**](https://github.com/schreibfaul1/ESP32-audioI2S) on github.com is perfectly usable on this bord for streaming internet radio stations or playing audio files from SD card and generating output over the two MAX98357A I2S amplifiers.
+Schreibfaul1's Arduino library [**ESP32-audioI2S**](https://github.com/schreibfaul1/ESP32-audioI2S) on github.com is perfectly suitable for this bord.
+Just **connect 2 loudspeakers (4...8 Ohm)** to the board, build and download an example and you are ready for streaming internet radio stations or playing audio files from microSD card.
+Of course you can connect additional hardware to the board, e.g. TFT displays, I2C modules or IR receivers.
 Please have a look at the [examples](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/tree/main/boards/YB-ESP32-S3-AMP(YelloByte)/examples/) directory.

 The densly populated YB-ESP32-S3-AMP board provides multiple GPIO pins (as shown below) and is still [**highly breadboard compatible**](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/raw/main/boards/YB-ESP32-S3-AMP(YelloByte)/doc/YB-ESP32-S3-AMP_on_breadboard.jpg) for it leaves one row of accessible breadboard contacts on either side of the board.
 All I/O ports (GPIOx) are labeled on both sides of the board.